 7. Shetland Sheepdog

 Blue merle Shelties can be considered tri-color Shelties who have had their color altered.
-The long coat looks blue-grey in appearance due to the presence of black hairs.
+The long coat looks blue-gray in appearance due to the presence of black hairs.
 Color modification genes give these beautiful canines their characteristic coat appearance and one or two blue eyes occasionally.

 A merle Chihuahua is quite irresistible to dog breeders and enthusiasts due to its rare color pattern.
 Merle Chihuahuas generally have a mottled coat with blue or black spots.
 You can also get chocolate patterned Chihuahuas.
 Chihuahuas are popular dogs because they are loving, charming, and are very bold.
 But they can also be spirited and cheeky.